d4sein/Released-or-Not/README.md

 Now you just need to download or clone this repo and you're ready to go.
 To see what you can do, run the script with the `--help` argument.
-To avoid any problems, search your anime on [HorribleSubs](https://horriblesubs.info/) first, then get the name and use it to add to your list (you don't have to do that, for instance, both `kimetsu` and `Kimetsu no Yaiba` will work, but this might lead to future problems, so I recommend not to do that.)
+To avoid any problems, search your anime on [HorribleSubs](https://horriblesubs.info/) first, then get the name and use it to add to your list (you don't have to do that, for instance, both `kimetsu` and `Kimetsu no Yaiba` will work, but this might lead to future problems, so I recommend not to do that).

 ## Objectives
 - [x] Useable